 The Housing and Community Development Division manages housing related initiatives on behalf of the City of Jacksonville to ensure the availability of affordable housing to low and moderate income persons within Duval County through public and private partnerships.
-It also fosters community development and resident involvement in neighborhoods and administers the Northwest Jacksonville Economic Development Fund (NWJEDF).
+It also fosters community development and residents' involvement in neighborhoods and administers the Northwest Jacksonville Economic Development Fund (NWJEDF).

-The division consists of Housing Services and Community Development in addition to providing staff support to the Neighborhoods Initiative Team and the Jacksonville Housing Finance Authority.
-An 11-member Commission provides policy guidance to the division.
+The division consists of Housing Services, Community Development and the Neighborhoods Initiatives Team.
+The division provides staff support to the Jacksonville Housing Finance Authority.
+An eleven-member Commission provides policy guidance to the division.

 Housing Services is responsible for the administration of federal and state program funding received on behalf of the City of Jacksonville for affordable housing initiatives.
 This includes the Neighborhood Stabilization Program (NSP), which assists in the redevelopment of abandoned and foreclosed properties.
 The Emergency Solutions Grant (ESG), which assists with the initiative to end homelessness and the Housing Opportunities for Persons with AIDS (HOPWA), which assists individuals and families infected and/or affected by AIDS.

 Community Development administers the Community Development Block Grant (CDBG) program awarded annually to the City of Jacksonville through the U. S. Department of Housing and Urban Development.
 CDBG program funds are sub-granted annually to public and private non-profit agencies that are responsible for providing services to low and moderate income persons, developing decent housing, suitable living environment and by expanding economic opportunities.

 Neighborhood Initiatives administers the Northwest Economic Development Trust Fund (NWJEDF), which provides capital for project development within the Northwest Jacksonville area.
-In addition, the team coordinates the activities of the Neighborhoods' staff, which works as a liaison between city government and local communities (including Citizen Planning Advisory Committees (CPACs).
-CPACs facilitate communication between city government and local communities, neighborhood organizations, local businesses, educational Institutions and residents) to make sure the needs of the community are being met and that neighborhoods maintain and/or improve the current standard of living.
+The team coordinates the activities of the Neighborhood Coordinators, who work neighborhood organizations and with six Citizen Planning Advisory Committees (CPACs).
+CPACs facilitate communication between city government and local communities, neighborhood organizations, local businesses, educational institutions and residents, to make sure the needs of the community are being met and neighborhoods maintain or improve the current standard of living.